ucsb-csw8/w23k/about.md

 > **LA**{: .label .label-green }(Lab Activities): You'll start these in lab on Tuesday (after the Checkpoint LAs) and the continue working on them throughout the week.
 They are due  <span style="color:green">the following week at Monday 11:59PM</span>

 > **Reflections**{: .label .label-purple }(Lab Activities): These are done at the end of the week, typically on Thursday or Friday; it's typically a short survey with a few multiple choice questions and a few short answer questions.
 They are due at the same time as the PAs, and CAs, i.e. <span style="color:green">Saturday 11:59PM</span>

+In addition to synchronous participation, in-class activities include **Quiz**{: .label .label-red } assignments, which always start on Gauchospace.

 Deadlines for all activities are available on Gauchospace (and are listed on the [Calendar]({{site.url}}/{{site.baseurl}}/calendar)).